 Everything will be done with the free community edition of eve-ng.
 The only things you need to supply for building this lab are a credit card to activate the Google Cloud free trial, and something in your homelab capable of running OPNsense!
 I specifically want today’s lab to be as low-cost as possible for all the network engineering students out there.
 That being said, if you’re employed as a network or security professional, I strongly recommend buying eve-ng professional and donating to the OPNsense project.
-Remember that without financial support, all these awesome open-source tools will fade away.
-I’ll now step down from my “support the open source community” soapbox so we can start getting our hands dirty with OPNsense 🙂
+Remember that without financial support, all these awesome tools will fade away.
+I’ll now step down from my “support the software maintainer community” soapbox so we can start getting our hands dirty with OPNsense 🙂

 Step 1: Initial OPNsense setup in VirtualBox at home